-A Chapter may participate in the election process if they are in good standing at the election eligibility cut-off date which shall be two business days before the elections start date.
-Any disputes regarding eligibility must be resolved by the President of the Society or his/her delegate within 10 business days of this cut-off date.
+A Chapter may participate in the election process if they are in good standing at the election eligibility cut-off date which shall be set forth in the Elections Timetable proposed each year by the Elections Committee and approved by the Board.
+Any disputes regarding eligibility must be resolved by the President of the Society or his/her delegate within 30 days of this cut-off date.

 A Chapter is deemed to be in good standing if they are included in the list of active Chapters that is certified for the election by the Internet Society CFO and published on the ISOC web site.

 Each Chapter is entitled to 1 vote for each Trustee position to be elected.